 Perhaps the strongest case for Bitcoin is that this is something people want.
 A global, potentially anonymous currency, that can be transferred in a matter of seconds with zero transaction fees.

-Actually getting Bitcoins is the most complicated part of the process.
-You’ll need to go to an exchange and you’re also going to need a Bitcoin wallet.
+As far at Bitcoin poker and Bitcoin poker sites go, actually acquiring the Bitcoins is the most complicated part of the process.
+You’ll need to go to an exchange.
+You’ll also need a Bitcoin wallet.

 What’s a Bitcoin Wallet?